 If you’re relying on a processor for meat that you’d like to eat, you should expect to pay the difference between the meat’s retail cost and the price the processor is willing to pay for your live rabbits: $4 to $7 per pound.
 However, you can probably negotiate a better deal on a recurring or bulk processing arrangement – perhaps as low as $2.50 or $3 per pound.

 What You Need to Raise Rabbits: Supplies & Costs

 Your rabbits need somewhere to live and supplies to keep them comfortable.
 These are the most important components of your backyard rabbit farm.

 Your rabbits’ home base is a solid enclosure, usually wooden with metal components, called a “hutch.”
 Hutches are generally smaller and more mobile than chicken coops, so not all municipalities regulate their construction.
 However, many cities do, so you may be required to submit a formal hutch plan to the proper authorities – usually the zoning or animal control department.
 Your hutch plan spells out your hutch’s layout, dimensions, construction, and placement on your property.
 It may also cover your rabbits’ outdoor enclosure, if you’re providing one.

 By contrast, a scratch-built hutch made from low-cost wood and wiring costs a fraction of that and should take a capable DIYer less than a day to put together.
-Free hutch plans abound online – check out these nine from The Balance, for instance.
+Free hutch plans abound online.
+Check out these nine from The Spruce Pets, for instance.